fabric8-quickstarts/cdi-cxf/README.md

 # CDI CXF QuickStart

-This quick start demonstrates how to create a RESTful (JAX-RS) web service using Apache CXF and expose it using CDI running in a Java standalone container.
+This quick start demonstrates how to create a RESTful (JAX-RS) web service using Apache CXF and expose it using CDI running in a stand alone Java applicaiton.

 The REST service provides a customer service that supports the following operations